linyuxuanlin/Wiki_MkDocs/docs/en/TinyMonitor-小巧的服务器状态监视器.md

 ![](https://img.wiki-power.com/d/wiki-media/img/202305261716469.jpg)

-TinyMonitor is a compact and minimalist server status monitoring terminal.
-It consists of only an ESP32 controller and an OLED display screen, which can display real-time status parameters of the server for easy observation and debugging.
+TinyMonitor is an exceedingly minimalist server status monitoring terminal.
+It consists solely of an ESP32 microcontroller and an OLED display screen, capable of presenting real-time server status parameters for convenient observation and debugging.

-## Preparation
+## Initial Preparations

-The hardware materials used in this project are very simple, a Beetle ESP32-C3 with built-in Wi-Fi and Bluetooth, and a 128x64 OLED screen.
+The hardware materials required for this project are quite straightforward.
+You'll need a Beetle ESP32-C3 with built-in Wi-Fi and Bluetooth capabilities, along with a 128x64 OLED screen.

 ![](https://img.wiki-power.com/d/wiki-media/img/202305261541993.png)

-The pin definitions of Beetle ESP32-C3 are as follows.
+The pin definitions for the Beetle ESP32-C3 are as follows.

 ![](https://img.wiki-power.com/d/wiki-media/img/202305261545236.png)

-Because the OLED screen can be driven by software I2C (i.e. custom I2C pins), I defined the `0`/`1` pins of Beetle ESP32-C3 as `SCL`/`SDA` functions.
-In this way, the wiring is very simple, just solder the 4 pins together.
+Since the OLED screen can be driven using software I2C (i.e., custom I2C pins), I have designated pins `0` and `1` of the Beetle ESP32-C3 to serve as `SCL` and `SDA` functions.
+This simplifies the wiring process, requiring only the soldering of the four pins adjacent to each other.

 ![](https://img.wiki-power.com/d/wiki-media/img/202305261546367.png)

-Note: Before burning the program to Beetle ESP32-C3, you need to add the ESP32 package to recognize the board model normally.
-See its [**Wiki page**](https://wiki.dfrobot.com.cn/_SKU_DFR0868_Beetle_ESP32_C3) for details.
+Note: Before programming the Beetle ESP32-C3, you need to add the ESP32 package to ensure the board's proper recognition.
+For more details, please refer to its [**Wiki page**](https://wiki.dfrobot.com.cn/_SKU_DFR0868_Beetle_ESP32_C3).

-### Light up the screen
+### Illuminating the Screen

-You can use this simple program to test whether information can be displayed normally on the OLED:
+You can use this simple program to test whether information can be displayed correctly on the OLED screen:

 ```cpp title="OLED_SoftwareI2C_HelloWorld.ino"
 #include <U8g2lib.h>